AWS Billing and Cost Management – Certification

 • Usage – Bob uses 8 TB of data transfer out during the month, and Susan uses 4 TB (for a total of 12 TB used).

-• All member accounts in an Organization on a consolidated bill can receive the hourly cost-benefit of Reserved Instances that are purchased by any other account.
+• All member accounts in an Organization on a consolidated bill can receive the hourly cost-benefit of Reserved Instances (RIs) and Savings Plans that are purchased by any other account.

-• The management account of an organization can turn off Reserved Instance (RI) discount and Savings Plans discount sharing for any accounts in that organization, including the management account.
+• The management account of an organization can turn off Reserved Instance and Savings Plans discount sharing for any accounts in that organization, including the management account.

 • RIs and Savings Plans discounts aren’t shared between any accounts that have sharing turned off.
 To share an RI or Savings Plans discount with an account, both accounts must have sharing turned on.